Dumbbells are very effective for working out, but they can get costly, especially if buying multiple sets.

 Turn any backpack you have lying around into an effective homemade weight with which you can do many exercises to target all muscle groups.

-Take a backpack or a duffel bag and fill with books, magazines or any heavy stuff you find at home.
+Take a backpack or a duffel bag and fill it with books, magazines, or any heavy stuff you find at home.

-If you fill the backpack or duffel bag with books or magazines, it can quickly get really heavy, ideal for intense home workouts.
+If you fill the backpack or duffel bag with books or magazines, it can quickly get really heavy, which is ideal for intense home workouts.

-It can act as a quick adjustable weight because you can swiftly add or remove stuff from the backpack between exercises and sets, making it lighter or heavier, keeping your rest during the workout to a minimum.
+It can act as a quick adjustable weight because you can swiftly add or remove stuff from the backpack.
+Making it lighter or heavier within a few seconds is great for keeping your rest between exercises and sets to a minimum.